 America is in bad need of upkeep.

 One of the telltale signs of a struggling nation is lack of investment.
 America’s infrastructure is crumbling.
-The most recent infrastructure report card issued by the American Society of Civil Engineers gave America’s airports, roadways, and dams an overall grade of “D.” Poor infrastructure has real consequences – lack of maintenance leads to increased accidents and inefficiency that cost billions of dollars.
+The most recent infrastructure report card issued by the American Society of Civil Engineers gave America’s airports, roadways, and dams an overall grade of “D+.”
+Poor infrastructure has real consequences – lack of maintenance leads to increased accidents and inefficiency that cost billions of dollars.
 America has also decreased its investments in areas most likely to increase long-term salience, like education and science research.
-(Trump’s 2019 budget proposal would cut many areas in science funding by 20 percent, and it seeks to reduce the education budget by 5 percent.)
 In an economy that is increasingly dependent on foreign investment, one wonders who will be tempted to invest in a country that hasn’t the confidence to invest in itself.

 America’s middle class is shrinking.

 Equality of economic opportunity is a point of national pride in the US, but income inequality has been increasing since the 1970s and has accelerated in the past two decades.
-The top 20% of earners in American society possess 90% of the nation’s wealth.
+The top 1% of earners in American have greater wealth than the bottom 90%.
 Wage stagnation, automation, and globalization have conspired to create the perfect storm for America’s once strong middle class.
 Wages that used to support one family fail to support a single person; technology has made hundreds of thousands of jobs obsolete; competition from cheap international labor forces drive American salaries down.
 In a political system where money determines legislation with more regularity than the public will, it is unlikely that a tax system that gives preference to its highest earners will be rewritten any time soon, and income inequality will affect more American families.

 Where’s the pride?